skyvers/Aged-care/readme.md

 ##### Combine together:

-After done with component creation, we will go to use it on our edit view.
-Change `edit.xml` view like below:
+After creating the components, add then to the edit.xml view as shown:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>